tiberiuichim/presentations/volto-pluggables/slides.md

 extensibility for each one of them.
 One example of an explicit extensibility mechanism is Volto's "block variations", where you have to write to a central registry.

-When programming Plone the ZCA is its most basic language.
-Everything is a component, writing an interface and an adaptor is the most natural thing.
-Because of this, we're pretty much guaranteed pluggability almost everywhere.
 -->

 ## UI state is fluid